Felony & Misdemeanor Crimes in Iowa & Nebraska

 What should I do after receiving a felony or misdemeanor criminal charge?

 The best way to navigate the legal processes that arise after receiving a criminal charge is to contact a criminal defense attorney.
-For additional details regarding what to expect after receiving a felony or misdemeanor charge, consult with your trusted attorney.
+For additional details about what to expect after receiving a felony or misdemeanor charge, consult with your trusted attorney.

 What’s the difference between a felony and a misdemeanor?

-The main difference between a felony and misdemeanor lies in the gravity of the crime.
+The main difference between a felony and a misdemeanor lies in the gravity of the crime.
 Felonies are among the most serious crimes that can be committed and typically have much longer prison sentences.
 Misdemeanors, on the other hand, typically do not involve jail time and have small fines and more temporary punishments.

 What is the statute of limitations for prosecuting felonies and misdemeanors?